Balto | |

 A limited edition expansion of the soundtrack album was released by Intrada Records on October 29, 2018.
 This release includes newly remastered versions of the tracks from the original release and previously unreleased material, as well as alternate tracks that were ultimately unused in the finished film.[60]

-The film received five Annie Award nominations, including Best Animated Feature, but lost to Toy Story.[63]
+The film received four Annie Award nominations, including Best Animated Feature, as well as a Young Artist Award nomination, but lost to Toy Story and A Pinky and the Brain Christmas.[63][64]

 Two direct-to-video sequels that soon became a trilogy followed, made by Universal Cartoon Studios, with their animation done overseas by the Taiwanese studio Wang Film Productions, as Amblimation had gone out of business.
 Due to the significantly lower budgets and different production personnel of the sequels, Kevin Bacon, Bob Hoskins, Bridget Fonda, and Phil Collins did not reprise their roles in either of them.
 Instead, Bacon was replaced by Maurice LaMarche as the voice of Balto, Hoskins was replaced by Charles Fleischer as the voice of Boris, Fonda by Jodi Benson as the voice of Jenna, and Collins by Kevin Schon as the voices of Muk and Luk.
-In addition, numerous supporting characters from the original (such as Steele, Nikki, Kaltag and Star) either did not return in the sequels or became background characters in them.
+In addition, aside from Balto, Boris, Jenna, Muk and Luk, none of the characters from the original returned for speaking roles in the sequels, and the few that did return were reduced to background characters in them.

-The first sequel, Balto II: Wolf Quest, was released in 2002 and follows the adventures of one of Balto and Jenna's pups, Aleu, who sets off to discover her wolf heritage.[64]
-Characters from the first sequel could not be brought back owing to Mary Kay Bergman’s suicide in 1999, which caused Balto II to be delayed for two years.
+The first sequel, Balto II: Wolf Quest, was released in 2002 and follows the adventures of one of Balto and Jenna's pups, Aleu, who sets off to discover her wolf heritage.[65]
+A few characters from the first sequel could not be brought back, owing to Mary Kay Bergman’s suicide in 1999, which also caused Balto II to be delayed for two years.

 The second, Balto III: Wings of Change, was released in 2004.
 The storyline follows the same litter of pups from Balto II, but focuses on another pup, Kodi, who is a member of a U.S. Mail dog sled delivery team, and is in danger of getting put out of his job by Duke, a pilot of a mail delivery bush plane, while Boris finds a mate named Stella.[66]